 You have a few different options when you’re setting up your business in terms of structure.
 One is a sole proprietorship which makes you responsible for all of the assets as well as the liabilities for the company.
 If you think you might need a little more protection, you can also create an LLC which means you’ll have an official separation between your personal and business-related assets.

 Don’t forget: your taxes will be different the year you start your business and you’ll need to research how to file self-employment taxes.
 The land of taxes and the IRS aren’t to be trifled with so it might benefit you to find a professional to guide you through the process.
-You can always use an app like Thumbtack to find local pros to help you out.
+If you don’t want to pay an accountant, it is possible to DIY your taxes.

 - Set Up a Website

 Getting your own domain name for your own shop is priceless because it adds to the professionalism and polish of your business.
 Even if the site simply redirects a customer to your Etsy shop, it is still a good idea to research that domain should you ever move your shop to your own site.

 In addition to a website, setting up business social media accounts is another great way to engage potential customers, find events, and extend your reach.